 Tuesday was going to be a long busy day.
 I had decided to do all my banking business as well as all my errands to be free to go on more road trips for the rest of the week.
-My day started shortly before 6 am and things were going good.
+My day started shortly before 6 am and things were going well.
 I usually drive by the port area heading to the gym every Tuesday and Thursday on my way out of the office, which is around 6 pm.
 Since I wasn't going to the office on this day, I called my trainer and agreed to move my session to an earlier time.
 What a lucky thought!
-Because I was back home much earlier than anticipated, I was toying with the idea of driving back to Beirut and to pass by the office for a couple of hours.
+Because I was back home much earlier than anticipated, I was toying with the idea of driving back to Beirut and passing by the office for a couple of hours.
 I sat for a minute in the living, thinking whether I should just take the hammock out and read some book or take care of my flowers and plants in the garden.
 The sun was still blazing hot outside and I was daydreaming of maybe heading to the beach the next day.
 Suddenly, I thought I heard a plane.
-Annoyed that my calm time had been disrupted, I faced the large window panes to try and make out whether it was the Lebanese Army, the US Embassy or something else.
+Annoyed that my calm time had been disrupted, I faced the large window panes to try and make out whether it was the Lebanese Army, the US Embassy, or something else.
 Shortly after, a first stomp was loud and clear.
-My reflex was to jump away from the window pane and rush to the terrace glass door and open it.
+My reflex was to jump away from the windowpane, rush to the terrace glass door, and open it.
 And it was the right move!
 That's when the second blast went off and the whole house shook.
-I stood stunned for a couple of seconds and I dashed out to take a look.
+I stood stunned for a couple of seconds and dashed out to look.
 The big colorful cloud was scary...
 I hurried and started calling my siblings to make sure everyone was safe.
 Next, I reached out to my boss, since our offices are around 5 km away from the port area.
 And then closest friends.
 Luckily, my loved ones were all more or less safe.
 Some injuries but nothing deadly.
 My mind was racing.
 What had just happened??

 Art cover by artist David Garibaldi